Registration Requirements

 English Language

 Proficiency in English at the professional level is required to ensure that language does not create a barrier during the individual’s dietetic career.
-Applicants who cannot demonstrate language proficiency through their dietetic program, registration status, or a recent language proficiency test must provide other evidence of English language proficiency at a professional level.
+Applicants who cannot demonstrate language proficiency through their Canadian dietetic program, or registration status with another Canadian dietetic regulatory body, must provide evidence of English language proficiency at a professional level through a language proficiency test.

 Have questions?
 Refer to the English Language Proficiency page.